bonusly/un-handbook/README.md

 Bonusly also observes the following holidays: New Year, Martin Luther King, Jr. Day, George Washington's Birthday, Memorial Day, Independence Day, Labor Day, Columbus Day, Veteran's Day, Thanksgiving and Christmas.

 ### Parental Leave
 One important policy that many early-stage startups ignore is parental leave.
 We believe that having a great parental leave plan is critical to attracting and retaining top talent who are parents or want to become parents.
+Parental leave is for any kind of parent, mother or father, by birth, adoption, or surrogacy.

 Because we do not limit vacation, we don’t have a prescribed amount of time off for parental leave.
-But you should absolutely take time.
-And you can structure that time any way you want.

-Here’s one example: Raphael took one week off immediately after the birth of his son.
-Then, for the next 11 weeks (his wife Nina’s maternity leave) he would frequently take mornings off or head home early.
-When Nina returned to work three days per week, Raphael took another chunk of leave (three days per week for five weeks).

-This is what worked for Raphael -- we will accommodate whatever works for you.
+But our expectation is that you take at least 10 weeks paid leave over your first 9 months with your child.

 ## Benefits
 ### Health/Dental/Vision Insurance